Dow Jones investigates bribery allegations against WSJ China

 "In regards to U.K. matters, we've delivered on our commitment to uncover wrongdoing and feel confident about the work we've done to put us on the right path, including sweeping changes to our global internal controls, compliance programs and ethics requirements," News Corp said in a statement on Sunday.

-Dow Jones is a financial news and information provider that competes with Thomson Reuters Corp and Bloomberg LP.
+Dow Jones is a financial news and information provider that competes with Thomson Reuters Corp (TRI.N) (TRI.TO) and Bloomberg LP.

-* Cross Country Healthcare announces fourth quarter and full year 2016 financial results

-CHICAGO, March 1 McDonald's Corp on Wednesday announced a push to embrace apps aimed at speeding up service at drive-thrus, which account for about 70 percent of the fast-food chain's U.S. business, as it looks to woo back diners.
+(Reporting by Jennifer Saba and Nick Brown; Editing by Tiffany Wu, Bernard Orr)